Logo

 Unlike oak and ash, whose supplies are significantly strained, beechwood is a readily available resource grown in sustainably managed European forests.
 Beechwood’s environmental benefits extend to its processing.
 An entire tree can be processed extremely efficiently, its lack of knots and irregularities resulting in very little material loss and few rejected parts.

-Life’s a beech
+life’s a beech

 A climax species – plants that will remain essentially unchanged in terms of species composition for as long as the site remains undisturbed – the beech tree lives in symbiosis with mycorrhiza fungi and can withstand low light conditions.
 It thrives in moist, well-drained, calcareous, loamy soil, tolerating neither high water levels nor dry, sandy earth.
 A beech can grow up to 46 m tall.
 Its smooth, grey trunk is wrapped in thin bark, making the tree susceptible to bark fire under sunlight exposure.
 Its leaves are feathery, slightly rippled and have a subtle sheen.